Cyber Risk Analysis: everything you need to know

 Why is it important to analyze risks?

-Digital risk analysis is essential for understanding risks, measuring security, and determining mitigating actions that can be taken to further secure your organisation.
+Digital risk analysis is essential for understanding risks, measuring security, and determining mitigating actions that can be taken to further secure your organization.
 It is part of a decision support process in many use cases, such as:

 • More efficiently sizing and allocating your information security budget.